Kicksecure/usability-misc/README.md

 Sets 1024x768 as boot screen resolution
 Ships a /etc/default/grub.d/30_screen_resolution.cfg configuration file, that injects "vga=0x0317" into the GRUB_CMDLINE_LINUX_DEFAULT variable.

-Provides the hardened-malloc-disable wrapper to disable hardened_malloc per application via bubblewrap if hardened_malloc is being preloaded globally.
 ## How to install `usability-misc` using apt-get ##

 1\.
 Download Whonix's Signing Key.